The complete guide to email disclaimer laws in Canada

-- Reviewing current databases and ascertain how you got your existing contacts
+Reviewing current databases and figuring out how you got your existing contacts

 The sender must provide the following in all emails:

-An unsubscribe mechanism built into the email disclaimer (requests must be actioned within ten days)
+An unsubscribe link built into the email disclaimer (requests must be actioned within ten days)

 The unsubscribe link needs to be included with a compliant email disclaimer.
 This is so the recipient can let you know if they no longer wish to hear from you.
-The best way to do this is via centralized email signature management.
+The best way to do this is by using centralized email signature management.